osteele/mailgraph/agenda.md

 Next:
-* Sass
+* Heroku login
+* Update mail on login
+* Allow user to mark email addresses as equivalent
 * Default to the most common name as the person's name
-* Allow user to mark email addresses as equivalent
 * Tag cloud for senders
 * Mute senders
 * Link from home page